dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/databricks-guides/productionizing-your-dbt-databricks-project.md

 ### Deployment environments

 In software engineering, environments play a crucial role in allowing engineers to develop and test code without affecting the end users of their software.
-Similarly, [data lakehouses](https://www.databricks.com/product/data-lakehouse) can be designed with separate environments.
-The *production* environment comprises the relations (i.e., schemas, tables, and views) that your end users query or leverage, often in a BI tool or ML model.
+Similarly, you can design [data lakehouses](https://www.databricks.com/product/data-lakehouse) with separate environments.
+The _production_ environment includes the relations (schemas, tables, and views) that end users query or use, typically in a BI tool or ML model.

 In dbt Cloud, [environments](/docs/collaborate/environments/dbt-cloud-environments) come in two flavors: